 In PPI analysis, clustering is frequently used to predict proteins function (Hao et al. 2016).
 Previously, several studies that focused on centrality measures and machine learning was conducted for revealing PPIs subnetworks that have an important role in certain diseases such as Diabetes (Usman et al. 2019).
 In this study we try to reach a better understanding to predicts of which proteins that play significant role in PD.
 Previously, Diansyah et al. performed Skyline Query to predict PPI in PD’s.
 (Diansyah et al. 2019).
 In this study, we performed the Skyline Query, an algorithm for finding non-dominated data, along with centrality measure to find significant proteins of Parkinson’s disease.
 Skyline Query (SQ) is an algorithm that shows the optimal solution for the problem with various criteria based on dominance rules (Borzsony et al. 2001).
 This algorithm is developed based on the maxima point problem in mathematics.
 The result of SQ, namely object, dominates another object only if it has the same score or a better score in all attributes and better at least in one attribute (Borzsony et al. 2001).
 Commonly, SQ is used to find the optimal object, for instance hotel or restaurant, that meet multiple criteria determined by the user.

-In this study, we employed SQ to find the important proteins that have significant roles in the regulation of Parkinson diseases.
-The logic of finding the maxima point is in line with the idea of finding an important protein, which attribute values are not less than that of any other protein and which has at least one attribute which value is greater than that of any other protein.
+In this study, we employed SQ to find the significant proteins that have significant roles in the regulation of Parkinson diseases.
+The logic of finding the maxima point is in line with the idea of finding significant proteins, which attribute values are not less than that of any other protein and which has at least one attribute which value is greater than that of any other protein.
 We employed Top-k SQ, one of the variants of SQ, which overcomes the weakness of SQ which is not robust against increasing the number of attributes.
 We used seven centrality measures, namely degree, betweenness, closeness, eigenvector, eccentricity, radiality and bridging as attributes.
 To improve interactome coverage, we combined experiment data and prediction data (Jansen et al. 2002; Lu et al. 2005).

-most dominant data. literature study.
-Top-k Skyline Query

 Materials and Methods

 This research was conducted in four stages.
 First, we collected the necessary data for this research.
 Second, we performed data pre-processing, this step included the removal of duplicate data, the deletion of unconnected networks and the transformation of the network into centrality measures.
-Third, we applied the Top-k Skyline Query to find the important proteins.
-Finally, we analyzed the results by conducting a literature review to determine whether the Top-k Skyline Query could be used to find the important proteins.
+Third, we applied the Top-k Skyline Query to find the significant proteins.
+Finally, we analyzed the results by conducting a literature review to determine whether the Top-k Skyline Query could be used to find the significant proteins.
 The flow chart of this research can be seen in Figure 1..

 Figure 1 Flow chart of study.